Sushma7870-git/Flask-app-for-Image-text-alignment/README.md

 - templates:- It conatins HTML file which is used by Flask for designing the web page.
 - app.y :- it is a python file which intialise the application using Flask.
 - main.py :- It is the main python file which contains all input output path and main algorithm of application.
-- requirement.txt: It is a text file which contains list of all python package required to run the application.
+- requirement.txt:- It is a text file which contains list of all python package required to run the application.
 ## How to un the code
 - Create a new environment in python
 - Install all the required libraries.
 You can also download all the libararies at once by installing 'requirement.txt' file. pip install requirement.txt
 - Run the main.py file in command prompt.
 - Copy the http link from command line and open it in any internet browser.